WHFV (Fredericksburg, Virginia): Post-signoff

 When exactly the WHFV license was finally canceled is unclear.
 McInturff indicated that even though he was taking the station dark, he intended to renew the station's license in October 1975 to keep a potential buyer from having to expend the time and money to re-establish it.
 In July 1975, Television Fredericksburg's lawyer said the company would soon "cease to exist" as a result of its debts.
-The channel 69 transmitter was sold in 1976 and moved to Allentown, Pennsylvania to sign-on WFMZ-TV.
+The channel 69 transmitter was sold in 1976 and moved to Allentown, Pennsylvania, to sign-on WFMZ-TV.

-Over 45 years after the sale of WHFV, the TV tower is still visible on TV drive.
+WHFV's former tower is still standing and visible from U.S. Route 1.
+It was returned to documented broadcasting use in 2000 when FM translator W218CV (91.5 FM) moved to the site.
+Subsequently, translators W231BJ (94.1 FM) and W292EF (106.3 FM) and full-powered station WGRQ (95.9 FM) also relocated their facilities to the tower between 2007 and 2013.

 WHFV was listed as an active callsign when Broadcasting compiled a list of currently-licensed UHF stations in February 1979, as well as in the callsign list but not the directory of the 1979 Television Factbook.
 Both imply that the license was still active, even if the station was not broadcasting.
 At the time, a television license had a maximum term of five years; the license definitely expired by October 1980.
 In 1986, Rappahannock Television Broadcasting, Inc. received a construction permit to build station WRBV at the former WHFV transmitter site.
 The permit expired in March 1988 without being built amid accusations of fraud among the partners.

 Although Fredericksburg grew into a full-fledged radio market of its own, only one further attempt has been made to start a locally-focused television station.
-CVTV started broadcasting in 2013 and ceased operations in 2020.
+Central Virginia Public Access Television, which took the form of a public-access cable channel rather than a broadcast station, launched in 2013 and ceased operations in 2020.

 The channel 69 allocation would never again be occupied in Fredericksburg.
 The nearest station to have broadcast on channel 69 was WQAW-LP in Lake Shore, Maryland, a suburb of Baltimore, before it was removed from television use in the 2009 digital television transition.
 The WHFV callsign is now in use on an unrelated FM station in Elkton, Virginia.

-Keith Angstadt moved to Mutual.
+Keith Angstadt moved to Mutual Radio.
 Steve Handelsman, later a longtime political reporter with NBC News, worked as a reporter at WHFV before moving on to WLWT in Cincinnati as WHFV shut down.